telerik/reporting-docs/knowledge-base/how-to-use-viewer-and-designer-in-vue.md

 ---
-title: Report Viewer and Designer in Vue
+title: Report Viewer and Web Designer in Vue.js
-description: "Learn how to implement the HTML5 Report Viewer and Web Report Designer in a Vue application."
+description: "Learn how to implement the HTML5 Report Viewer and Web Report Designer in a Vue.js application in Telerik Reporting."
 type: how-to
-page_title: Using the Report Viewer and Designer in Vue
+page_title: Using Report Viewer and Web Designer in Vue
 slug: how-to-use-html5-viewer-in-vue-js
 position:
 tags: vue,viewer,report,designer,reporting
-ticketid:
 res_type: kb
 previous_url: /knowledge-base/how-to-use-html5-viewer-in-vue-js
 ---